At a glance: The best Drakensberg hiking trails

 Parking and trailhead: Didima Camp, see it on Google Maps

-The Rainbow Gorge hike knocks your hiking shoes off right from the start, with Cathedral Peak and other majestic mountains visible right from the get-go.
-Another plus?
+The Rainbow Gorge hike knocks your hiking shoes off right from the start, and while it’s not the classic Amphitheatre hike, the views of Cathedral Peak and the surrounding mountains are just as impressive.
+Another plus for Drakensberg hiking?
 Low grass!
 That’s a huge bonus since it’s much less annoying than the higher vegetation we ran into everywhere else in the Drakensberg.

-The hike starts at Didima Camp (see it on Alltrails), but I strongly urge you to stay at Cathedral Peak Hotel.
-You know you deserve some active R&R in incredible surroundings!
-Baboon Rock hike (also on this list) starts from the hotel, too.
+The hike starts at Didima Camp (see it on Alltrails), but I strongly urge you to stay at Cathedral Peak Hotel a well-known mountain resort in the Drakensberg.

 You set off on the hike right from the Didima Camp Cathedral Peak where you can park your car.
 Easy peasy.